nsidc/qgreenland/doc/user-how-to/plugin-how-to.md

 ![selected_layer](/_images/selected_layer.png)

 ## Downloading the data
-Next, you will need to choose a location to download the data.
+Next, you will need to choose a storage location to download the data.
 Select your location using the three dot icon, and once you have chosen a location, click the 'Download' button.
 When the download is finished, you will see a blue bar at the bottom of the window showing your downloaded layer.
 Click Next.